OnTheGoSystems/toolset-cli/docs/layouts/export.md

 : Overwrite &lt;file&gt; if it exists

 &lt;file&gt;
-: The XML file to export.
+: The ZIP file to export.

 ### EXAMPLES